 We recommend you go through our how to check if installed programs are compatible with Windows 10 guide to know what all applications are compatible with Windows 10.

 You don’t need your Windows 7/8.1 product key

 You will not be asked to enter your Windows 7/8.1 product key during the upgrade process, meaning you don’t need to retrieve the serial key from the BIOS/UEFI or the registry before upgrading to Windows 10.

 You can go back to Windows 7/8 from Windows 10

-While it’s a good idea to download and try Windows 10 on a virtual software before upgrading to Windows 10, you will be able to go back to Windows 7/8.1 installation if you are not happy with Windows 10.
-You will have about a month of time to make the final call.
+While it’s a good idea to download and try Windows 10 on a virtual machine before upgrading to Windows 10, you will be able to go back to Windows 7/8.1 installation if you are not happy with Windows 10.
+You will have about a month to make the final call.

-Some third party programs like EaseUS System GoBack allows you create a backup of your Windows 7/8.1 installation before upgrading to Windows 10 so that you can easily downgrade from Windows 10 to Windows 7/8.1.
+Some third-party programs like EaseUS System GoBack allows you to create a backup of your Windows 7/8.1 installation before upgrading to Windows 10 so that you can easily downgrade from Windows 10 to Windows 7/8.1.